Percolation on the stationary distributions of the voter model with stirring: Introduction

 Further progress in this direction was made in \cite{RathValesin2017, RathValesin17OnT}, where the authors considered a spread-out version of the voter model on~$\Z^d$, introducing a range parameter~$R$ that extends the interaction radius of the voters.
-They proved that for any~$d \ge 3$ a nontrivial phase transition exists with a critical density~$\alpha_c(R)$ when~$R$ is large enough, and that this critical parameter approaches~$p_c$, the critical threshold for classical site percolation, as~$R$ tends to infinity.
+They proved that for any~$d \ge 3$ and~$R$ large enough a nontrivial phase transition exists with a critical density~$\alpha_c(R)$, and this critical parameter approaches~$p_c$, the critical threshold for classical Bernoulli site percolation, as~$R$ tends to infinity.

 In this work, we extend these studies to the voter model with stirring on~$\Z^d$.
 For any fixed~$\mathsf v \ge 0$ we have by ergodicity that~$\mu_{\alpha,\mathsf v}(\mathrm{Perc})$ is either 0 or 1.
 We define